rxpt/rxpt/README.md

 }
 ```

-- 🚀 Always on the lookout for new coding challenges and crafting elegant solutions.
+- ⚔️ Always seeking new coding challenges and crafting refined solutions.
-- 💻 Crafting digital realms with PHP, JavaScript, TypeScript, and more.
+- 🖥️ Crafting digital domains with PHP, JavaScript, TypeScript, and beyond.
-- 🎮 Gaming enthusiast diving into adventures in TFT and Overwatch.
+- 🎮 Gaming enthusiast embarking on quests in TFT and Overwatch.
-- 🎤 Hobbyist Singer (both in the shower and at virtual karaoke nights!).
+- 🎤 Hobbyist Bard (whether in the dojo or at virtual karaoke nights!).

 ## Skills at a Glance